Selecting red blood cells for patients with hemoglobinopathies

 How to access the ICTMG publication

-ICTMG's systematic review and guideline on transfusing red blood cells for patients with hemoglobinopathies was published in Transfusion in 2018:
+ICTMG's 2024 updated systematic review and guideline on transfusing red blood cells for patients with hemoglobinopathies was published in British Journal of Haematology:

 -